-THE LAST DAY TO TURN IN EXTRA CREDITS IS BY 11:59PM on Monday, April 29
+THE LAST DAY TO TURN IN EXTRA CREDITS IS BY 11:59PM on Friday, December 3rd - via email nsmith@southplainscollege.edu -or- the Internal email/message on our blackboard page

 NOTE:

 If EVER you should have any questions, concerns, etc - come and see me or contact me.
 That is what I am here for .. that is what my office hours are for.
 I cannot help you if you don't come and talk to me.